chipsalliance/firrtl-spec/spec.md

   input b: UInt
   output myport1: UInt
   output myport2: UInt

   myport1 <= a
   myport1 <= b
   myport2 <= a
 ```

-### Last Connect Semantics

-Ordering of statements is significant in a statement group.
-Intuitively, during
-elaboration, statements execute in order, and the effects of later statements
-take precedence over earlier ones.
-In the previous example, in the resultant
-circuit, port `b`{.firrtl} will be connected to `myport1`{.firrtl}, and port
-`a`{.firrtl} will be connected to `myport2`{.firrtl}.

-Conditional statements are also affected by last connect semantics, and for
+Conditional statements are affected by last connect semantics.
+For details see
-details see [@sec:conditional-last-connect-semantics].
+[@sec:conditional-last-connect-semantics].

-In the case where a connection to a circuit component with an aggregate type is
+When a connection to a component with an aggregate type is followed by a
-followed by a connection to a sub-element of that component, only the connection
+connection to a sub-element of that same component, only the connection to the
-to the sub-element is overwritten.
+sub-element is overwritten.
 Connections to the other sub-elements remain
 unaffected.
-In the following example, in the resultant circuit, the `c`{.firrtl}
+In the following example the `c`{.firrtl} sub-element of port
-sub-element of port `portx`{.firrtl} will be connected to the `c`{.firrtl}
+`portx`{.firrtl} will be connected to the `c`{.firrtl} sub-element of
-sub-element of `myport`{.firrtl}, and port `porty`{.firrtl} will be connected to
+`myport`{.firrtl}, and port `porty`{.firrtl} will be connected to the
-the `b`{.firrtl} sub-element of `myport`{.firrtl}.
+`b`{.firrtl} sub-element of `myport`{.firrtl}.

 ``` firrtl
 module MyModule :